wangyh082/scBGEDA/README.md

 2. Installation:

-To meet the requirements, we recommend user to use either (1) [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment:
+To meet the requirements, we recommend user to use [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment:
 ```
 # Download scBGEDA from GitHub and create an environment: